Hybrid Connections overview

-- SQL Express Default Instances uses a static port, but TCP must be enabled.
+- SQL Express Default Instances use a static port, but TCP must be enabled.
 By default, TCP is not enabled.

 - SQL Authentication may be required as the end-to-end authorization method supported by the Azure application and the on-premises SQL server.

-Hybrid Connections provides for seamless and secure distribution of the keys to the applications and the on-premises Hybrid Connection Manager.
+Hybrid Connections provide for seamless and secure distribution of the keys to the applications and the on-premises Hybrid Connection Manager.

 Application authorization is separate from the Hybrid Connection.
 Any appropriate authorization method can be used.
 The authorization method depends on the end-to-end authorization methods supported across the Azure cloud and the on-premises components.
 For example, your Azure application accesses an on-premises SQL Server.
 In this scenario, SQL Authorization may be the authorization method that is supported end-to-end.

 Hybrid Connections require only outbound TCP or HTTP connectivity from your private network.
 You do not need to open any firewall ports or change your network perimeter configuration to allow any inbound connectivity into your network.